HMS Ledsham (M2706)

 HMS Ledsham was one of 93 ships of the Ham class of inshore minesweepers.
 Their names were all chosen from villages ending in -ham.
 The minesweeper was named after Ledsham, Cheshire or Ledsham, West Yorkshire.

+She was built by J. Bolson & Son Ltd. at Poole, and launched on 30 June 1954.

+HMS Ledsham was sold on 1971 for breaking up at Newhaven, Sussex.
+By 1998 she was moored in Deptford Creek, southeast London, as a venue for local events, but the stern was damaged by fire in 2008.

-HMS Ledsham is now moored in Deptford Creek, London where it is the centre of the Minesweeper Collective, an artist's cooperative.
-The minesweeper houses a printing studio, and is a venue for art and music events.
-After many years moored in Deptford Creek on the night of 5 January 2017 an explosion near the former minesweeper led to the ship catching fire whilst the London Fire Brigade deployed a dozen fire engines to the scene of the fire.
+From 2012 she was repaired and renovated as the centre of The Minesweeper Collective, an artists' cooperative.
+The minesweeper housed a printing studio, and was a venue for art and music events.
+On the night of 5 January 2017 an explosion near the former minesweeper led to the ship catching fire whilst the London Fire Brigade deployed a dozen fire engines to the scene.